Islanders defenseman Noah Dobson scores the winning goal in a...

 The Islanders just don’t make things easy for themselves.
 And things may get tougher with a potential injury to top-line left wing Anthony Duclair.

-Anders Lee bulled his way to the crease to knock in the rebound of Jean-Gabriel Pageau’s shot to give the Islanders (2-1-2) a 3-2 lead at 15:24 of the third period.
-But Cole Caufield, with his second goal, tied it at 17:50 with a shot that trickled underneath Semyon Varlamov’s right arm.
+Anders Lee bulled his way to the crease to knock in the rebound of Pageau’s shot to give the Islanders (2-1-2) a 3-2 lead at 15:24 of the third period.
+But Cole Caufield, with his second goal, tied it at 17:50 with a shot that trickled underneath Varlamov’s right arm.

-Roy almost made his first lineup change of the season among his skaters, inserting speedy right wing Julien Gauthier for sharpshooter Oliver Wahlstrom onto Kyle MacLean’s fourth line with Casey Cizikas.
+Saturday marked the start of a stretch of four of five at home after the Islanders were shut out twice in a 1-1-1 road trip.
+Roy made his first lineup change of the season among his skaters, inserting speedy right wing Julien Gauthier for Oliver Wahlstrom onto Kyle MacLean’s fourth line with Casey Cizikas.

-The Islanders then had two good chances to extend their lead.
-But Barzal shot wide on a two-on-one rush with Duclair at 17:51 and netminder Cayden Primeau smothered Pageau’s shot as he cut to the slot to receive Lee’s feed at 18:29.
+The Islanders could not extend the lead as Barzal shot wide on a two-on-one rush with Duclair at 17:51 of the first period and netminder Cayden Primeau smothered Pageau’s slot shot off Lee’s feed at 18:29.

 SUBSCRIBE